General Consent of CBI | UPSC Notes

 • Most of the time, states give the CBI permission to look into corruption cases involving central government workers in their states.
 This basically means that consent is given by default, and the CBI may start an investigation into a case based on the idea that consent has already been provided.

-ALSO READ Anurag Ghuge (UPSC TOPPER) Biography, UPSC Marksheet, Age, Rank, Optional Subject, Notes
+ALSO READ Avinash Kumar Biography, Age, UPSC Marksheet, Rank, Optional Subject, Preparation Strategy

 • Consent to the CBI can be either general or special to a single case.
 In the first form, the CBI has to ask for permission on a case-by-case basis and can’t do anything until it gets permission.
 If there isn’t general agreement, the CBI would have to ask the state government for approval before doing even the smallest thing.